19 Hidden Gems in Cape Town to Discover (from Beaches to Sushi)

 The Secret Gin Bar is more of an open secret these days, but you can’t write a list of the best hidden gems in Cape Town without mentioning this beloved bar.

 The Gin Bar is hidden behind the Honest Chocolate Cafe on Wale Street, which can be a bit confusing!
 It’s a dimly lit bar serving the best local gins, and there’s always a fun but chilled out vibe here.
-They usually have a couple of gin cocktail specials, which are always worth trying.
+There’s also a cute little bubbly bar and on Tuesday nights, they offer this fun gin tasting and mixology class!

 Again, it’s got a fun, relaxed, and unpretentious atmosphere.
 You can bring gin or bubbles from downstairs, but they have their own drinks menu, too.

 I recommend the beef kimchi ramen, and it’s always nice to get some sharing plates.
-The menu does change pretty often but the burned cabbage is really good (it sounds gross, but trust me on this one) or the Korean fried cauliflower is also delicious.
+The menu does change pretty often but the burned cabbage is really good (it sounds gross, but trust me on this one).

 Cape Town is a hiker’s paradise.
 While there are some very popular trails up Table Mountain and Lion’s Head, there are also lesser-known trails to explore.

 Unlike its more famous counterparts, the Newlands Ravine trail isn’t super popular, but it does offer amazing views.
-You’ll have fantastic views of the False Bay coast as you climb up, and when you get to the top you can look down the other side at the city bowl.
+I loved the views of the False Bay coast as I climbed up.
+Then, when I got to the top, I could look downt the other side and see the entire city bowl!

-You’ll start by walking through the Newlands Forest, which is nice and shady.
-You can even stop at the streams to fill up your water bottle, because the water is so clean and pure.
-It’s probably better than the stuff that comes out of the tap!
+Start by walking through the Newlands Forest, which is nice and shady.
+We even stopped at the streams to fill up our water bottles, because the water here is so clean and pure.

 Once you get to the foot of the ravine, you begin climbing up a fairly steep ascent.
-It’s a pretty good workout but the footing is easy and anyone who’s decently fit should be able to manage it without any problems.
+It was a good workout but the footing was easy.
+Anyone who’s decently fit should be able to manage it without any problems!

 The trail is 5.5 kilometres out and back, but you can also choose to hike back down the other side of the mountain towards the city bowl.
-My friend and I actually wished we had Ubered, rather than driven, to the Newlands Forest because we could have walked all the way home!
+We actually wished we had Ubered, rather than driven, to the Newlands Forest because we could have walked all the way home!

 8. Durbanville Wine Route